 mbaMission offers free 30-minute phone consultations that you can use to get a better feel for what the company has to offer and what application support best fits with your profile and aligns with your goals.

 While Manhattan GMAT does not provide application essay review or other admissions consulting services, we do recommend mbaMission, a consulting firm, to our students.
 They offer free initial consultations, allowing you to discuss your situation with a representative before purchasing any services.
 You can find information on their services at www.mbamission.com.

 The 10 Strategy Guides represent the core of the Manhattan GMAT curriculum.
 These books contain all of the mathematical and grammatical concepts that will help you learn the content on the exam.

-The Complete Prep Set is more comprehensive and comes with more material to help you prepare for the exam, including: the 10 Manhattan GMAT Strategy Guides, 3 Official Guides for GMAT Review (13th Ed Official Guide, Verbal and Quantitative Supplements), Manhattan GMAT Fundamentals of Math Guide, Manhattan GMAT Fundamentals of Verbal Guide, Manhattan GMAT Test Simulation Booklet and Marker.
+The Complete Prep Set is more comprehensive and comes with more material to help you prepare for the exam, including: the 10 Manhattan GMAT Strategy Guides, 3 Official Guides for GMAT Review (13th Ed Official Guide, Verbal and Quantitative Supplements), Manhattan GMAT Foundations of Math Guide, Manhattan GMAT Foundations of Verbal Guide, Manhattan GMAT Test Simulation Booklet and Marker.

 The 3 Official Guides, published by GMAC, contain questions that will help you practice what you learn in the 10 Strategy Guides.
 In fact, each Strategy Guide comes with sets of recommended problems from the Official Guides.
 The Test Simulation Booklet, which mimics the laminated scrap paper you receive at official testing centers, will help you recreate a more realistic testing environment for your practice exams.